DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 | GPT-5.4 | $2.50 | $15.00 | ~4.3× cheaper |

 A workload that produces 100M output tokens per month on Claude Opus 4.7 costs $2,500.
-The same workload on V4-Pro is $348.
-The same workload on GPT-5.5 is $3,0009.
-VentureBeat described V4-Pro as arriving "at 1/6th the cost" of Opus 4.7 and GPT-5.5; on cache-miss input that is closer to one-seventh, but the framing holds9.
+The same workload on V4-Pro at list is $348.
+The same workload on GPT-5.5 is $3,00011.
+VentureBeat described V4-Pro as arriving "at 1/6th the cost" of Opus 4.7 and GPT-5.5; the math at list pricing is closer to 1/7 on output and roughly 1/3 on cache-miss input — but the order of magnitude holds11.

 The V4-Flash numbers are even more striking.
-At $0.14/$0.28, V4-Flash undercuts every Western frontier-tier "small" model — GPT-5.4 Nano, Gemini 3.1 Flash, GPT-5.4 Mini, and Claude Haiku 4.5 — while still scoring 91.6% on LiveCodeBench and shipping output at roughly 83.7 tokens per second on DeepSeek's API22.
+At $0.14/$0.28, V4-Flash undercuts every Western frontier-tier "small" model — GPT-5.4 Nano, Gemini 3.1 Flash, GPT-5.4 Mini, and Claude Haiku 4.5 — while still scoring 91.6% on LiveCodeBench and shipping output at roughly 83.7 tokens per second on DeepSeek's API23.

 Alongside the V4 release, Huawei announced "full support" for V4 inference on its Ascend AI processors.
-Huawei said its entire Ascend SuperNode product line was "fully adapted" to V4 ahead of the launch, with DeepSeek and Huawei collaborating closely in the run-up to the release1112.
+Huawei said its entire Ascend SuperNode product line was "fully adapted" to V4 ahead of the launch, with DeepSeek and Huawei collaborating closely in the run-up to the release89.

-The forward-looking piece: Huawei's Ascend 950PR chip launched in Q1 2026 and the complementary 950DT is slated to ship by end of 2026, with DeepSeek expecting Ascend 950 SuperNodes to reach scale availability in the second half of the year1124.
+The forward-looking piece: Huawei's Ascend 950PR chip launched in Q1 2026 and the complementary 950DT is slated to ship by end of 2026, with DeepSeek expecting Ascend 950 SuperNodes to reach scale availability in the second half of the year825.
+If 950DT supports a credible training pipeline, the next DeepSeek release could be the first one with a plausible end-to-end domestic-silicon story.

 How V4 Compares to the Open-Weight Field